forseti-security/forseti-security/_docs/_latest/configure/notifier/index.md

 1. Open `forseti-security/configs/server/forseti_conf_server.yaml`.
 1. Navigate to the `notifier` > `resources` section.

-On a per-resources basis, the following options are available.
+On a per-resources basis, the options below are available.
 You can use any combination of notifiers for each resource.

 * `should_notify`